What does a Community Support Specialist do?

 - Bachelor’s degree in Communications, Social Work, Public Relations, or a related field.

-- Proven experience in community support, customer service, or a similar role.
+- Proven experience in community engagement, support, or a similar role.

-- Ability to work collaboratively in a team environment and with external partners.
+- Ability to work collaboratively and build relationships with diverse groups.

 Is becoming a Community Support Specialist a good career path?